google/go-cloud/wire/README.md

 ### Who is using Wire?

-Wire is still fairly new and doesn't have large users yet.
+Wire is still fairly new and doesn't have a large user base yet.
 However, we have heard a lot of interest from Go users wanting to simplify their applications.
 If your project or company uses Wire, please let us know by either emailing us or sending a pull request amending this section.